rotoapanta/quanterraProject/README.md

 # Getting started

-## Getting started with Zabbix and Quanterra
+## Getting started using Quanterra with Zabbix

 Welcome to the project!
 This guide will help you get started with setting up and running the application.